SAS-Systems/Unveiled-Documentation/Testplan.md

 ## 1. Introduction
 ### 1.1 Purpose
+This Master Test Plan describes how the project "Unveiled" will be tested during development and before it is shipped.
+It should provide a common basis for all team members how testing in this project is organizied and executed.
+This document gathers all information necessary to plan and control the test effort for the project "Unveiled".

 ### 1.2 Scope
+This document addresses the following types and levels of testing:

+- Unit Tests
+- Functional Tests
+- User Interface and Usability Tests
+- Load Tests (*really??*)

+There is no need to test the webinterface with unit or functional tests, because it does not contain any testable logic.
+In addition it will also not be covered by Unit Tests, because the time scale of this project is to short to allow a high effort in testing it.
+It is more important that the other components of the "Unveiled" application will be covered by tests.
+See section 3 for the targeted test items.

 ### 1.3 Definitions, Acronyms and Abbreviations
 In this section definitions and explanations of acronyms and abbreviations are listed to help the reader to understand these.

 - **UC** Use Case
 - **SAD** Software Architecture Document
+- **OUCD** Overall Use Case Diagram

 ### 1.4 References
 |			Title									|	Date		|